tdimino/SocialAGI/README.md

 - `/core` contains the library [`socialagi` NPM package source](https://www.npmjs.com/package/socialagi)
 - `/integrations/` contains examples of the library in action.
 Right now contains several stand-alone discord and telegram bot repos
-- `/lmYield` is a lightweight language for yielding chain of thought output from the OpenAI Chat API

 🚧🚧 Note: `/server` and `/devtools` are under heavy construction 🚧🚧